hiyouga/FastEdit/README.md

 ## One-Sentence Summary

-This repo aims to assist the developers to edit the **factual knowledge** of the large language models efficiently using a single command.
+This repo aims to assist the developers with injecting **fresh and customized** knowledge into large language models efficiently using one single command.

 ## Supported Models